jboetticher/jeremy-bot/README.md

 5. Copy the VoiceLoopCommand.js file from src/utils/structures.

 Should work afterwards.
 You can then follow the pattern in src/commands/voice to get the bot to start working.
+Tutorial if you don't know how to use slappey: https://www.youtube.com/watch?v=501qJByCkeg